Where to start?

 If you’ve never recorded or worked with a click track before, a click is a tone, pitch or auditory beat recorded on a track which you listen to using headphones and that functions as your metronome throughout the film.
 At the beginning of every cue there will be an indication of how many preparatory clicks will occur before the intended start/initial downbeat of that musical number.
 This is either written out (i.e. 4 Clicks or 6 Clicks) or represented by the use of ‘X’ (each representing 1 click).
 In 4/4 you will often either see XXXX indicating 4 quarter note clicks at the before the first downbeat.
 This symbol may also appear after a fermata or before a tempo change to represent the preparatory clicks you will hear before the start of a new section.

-Sweeps always move from left to right and the point at which the sweep hits the right edge of the screen is always the point being indicated by the sweep (i.e. the downbeat of a new bar or the cut off at the end of a piece/section).
-Sweeps on screen are always accompanied by a bold bracket indication at the top of the score that looks like a sideways T or half of a multi-measure rest.
-The right edge of the bracket indicates the point that the sweep is identifying.
+Streamers always move from left to right and the point at which the streamer hits the right edge of the screen is always the point being indicated by the streamer (i.e. the downbeat of a new bar or the cut off at the end of a piece/section).
+Streamers on screen are always accompanied by a bold bracket indication at the top of the score that looks like a sideways T or half of a multi-measure rest.
+The right edge of the bracket indicates the point that the streamer is identifying.

 · Red lines indicate the end of a cue/piece.
 This is the point at which you cutoff the orchestra and, depending on how much time there is before the next musical number, catch your breath/wipe your sweat.